M5 -- Mars Magnetospheric Multipoint Measurement Mission: A multi-spacecraft plasma physics mission to Mars: Mission Design

 From Safe Mode the system will proceed to Commissioning Mode, where e.g. solar panels are deployed in order to start power generation and health checks are performed on the instruments.
 Sun Safe Mode is entered after commissioning for the duration of the transit.
 It ensures that the system generates power, but payloads stay powered down or in a low power mode.
 Orbital Control Mode is entered as the spacecraft arrives at Mars.
 This mode enables orbital maneuvering utilizing the thrusters of the spacecraft.
 The mode is critical for reaching the desired orbits of the spacecraft, and performing small corrective maneuvers later on during the mission.

 When the required orbits are reached, the spacecraft can proceed to start the science phase of the mission by operating in Science Mode.
 In this mode the spacecraft are designed to operate all of their instruments in order to collect data.
-The time spent in Science mode should naturally be maximized.
 At specific events during the mission, e.g. boundary crossings, the so-called Burst Mode can be initiated to enable short periods of increased data acquisition rates for the instruments.
+Science operations are not allowed in Safe Mode or during data transmission.

 For transmitting the generated data, each spacecraft can enter Downlink Mode.
 For the MFOs this enables data transmission to the SWO.
 Furthermore, the SWO is able to downlink the self-generated data and the data received from the MFOs to the ground station on Earth.
 Receiving is activated in most state modes to enable commands to be sent to the spacecraft.
 The only exceptions are Safe Mode and Sun Safe Mode during transit, where only the SWO is receiving, as the spacecraft are still attached together.